perchrh/aws-s3-demo/README.md

 Create a bucket.
 Check that it appears when you list buckets.

 ### Exercise 2 ###
-Add a file to your bucket.
+Add a (small) file to your bucket.
 Check that it appears when you list objects for your bucket.

+### Exercise 3 ###
+Download an object from your bucket, write it to a local file.

+### Exercise 4 ###
+Add one or more tags (key=value) to one or more objects in your bucket.
+List objects that contain a tag with a certain name, and output the value of the tag.